 Zomia adheres to standard KYC procedures.
 We verify a Student’s identity and status in school before any money is sent to the Student.
 If approved for a loan, we transfer funds either to the Student’s personal bank account or directly to the University under the Student’s name and ID number.
 We do not transfer funding to accounts that do not belong to Students or the universities where the Students study.
 We require Students to submit proof of enrollment before the start of the school year and verify the Student’s status in school by requesting and verifying transcripts at the end of each semester.

 Zomia loans carry a 5% “flat” annual interest rate (this is also known as “simple interest”).
-The interest payments help us cover some operational costs while scaling to reach more Students.
-In truth, interest payments from Students help subsidize our operations, but they do not cover all of our costs at any scale.
+The interest payments help us cover our operational expenses while scaling to reach more Students.
+Interest payments from Students help subsidize our operations, but they do not cover all of our costs at any scale.
 We instead rely on charitable capital from Lenders (providing loans without interest), tips on the Site, and management fees associated with deploying funding to Students on behalf of larger organizations.
-We see interest payments from Students as their contribution towards Zomia’s sustainability that allows us to reach Students from communities other financial institutions can’t.
+We see interest payments from Students as their contribution to Zomia’s sustainability, helping us reach Students from communities that other financial institutions cannot support.

 Here is the repayment schedule on a $4,000 Zomia loan: